 With that intro out of the way, let’s move on to the first lesson (I feel like I ceremoniously need to put my glasses on and then push them down my nose a bit)…

 What the heck is a glyph anyway?
 I picture cavemen drawings, which is close.
-The glyphs I’m taking about are the hidden gems of typography.
+The glyphs I’m talking about are the hidden gems of typography.
 With every font that you own, there is a secret set of characters that you may not have even know exist.
-I’m making this sound magical and ominous, because it is.
+I’m making this sound magical and ominous because it is.
 Let’s take a look at where these guys have been hiding out.

 Step 1: Create a Document

-To create a new document, go to File>New Document, and create a letter sized, 8.5 x 11 document, horizontal orientation.
+To create a new document, go to File>New Document, and create a letter-sized, 8.5 x 11 document, horizontal orientation.
 You can uncheck the “facing pages” box, that is checked by default.

 Step 2: Create a Text Box